danefortun/danefortun/README.md

 <br><br>
 I am a self-taught programmer and built an entire front-end for my passion project, BiteSwipe, a dietary food discovery app.
 I dabbled a little in the back-end, but I am still learning and _very_ new to the back-end aspect of things.
 I would say that I am more interested in front-end than anything else, but back-end is super interesting to me, and I am very open to learning more about it.
 <br><br>
-My main languages so far are HTML (low/mid intermediate), CSS (low/mid intermediate), JavaScript & Python (mid beginner)
+My main languages so far are HTML & CSS (low/mid intermediate) and JavaScript & Python (mid beginner)
 <br><br>
 If you'd like to know more about me, whether professionally or personally, please check out these two links.
 <br><br>